Rainy day activities in Newcastle

 Discover the delights of Darby Street

-It's a shopping haven that is renowned for being Newcastle's best "eat street" where you could find great coffee and loads of options for boujey breakfasts, long lunches and delightful dinners.
+It's a shopping haven that is renowned for being Newcastle's best "eat street" where you can also find great coffee and loads of options for boujey breakfasts, long lunches and delightful dinners.

-Kids have extra energy to burn?
+Travelling with kids or just have extra energy to burn?
 Adults and kids alike can get bouncing at Revolution Undercover Trampoline Park.
 It's one of the largest trampoline arenas in Australia and only five minutes from the city centre in Maryville.
+Or Ninja Parc Newcastle in Cooks Hill has dynamic obstacle courses suitable for all ages, an indoor zipline - yes you read right - and even indoor rock climbing.

 No need to axe your plans for a fun day out just because of a little rain!
 Head to MANIAX Axe Throwing in the heart of the city on King Street and get ready for target practice.
 Whether you just want a quick chuck or are ready for a full blown tournament, MANIAX has you covered.
 Enjoy a beer and burger or split a cheesy pizza as you hone your hatchet-hurling technique.